OVO (album): Writing

-Gabriel worked with multiple vocalist on Ovo, including Elizabeth Fraser, who took on the character of Sofia in the album's story.
+Gabriel worked with multiple vocalists on Ovo, including Elizabeth Fraser, who took on the character of Sofia in the album's story.
 He felt that her voice would be suitable for the project based on her work with Cocteau Twins and Massive Attack.
-Fraser familiarized herself with the story by watching a 20 minute generated film some unfinished tracks that Gabriel had prepared.
+Fraser familiarized herself with the story by watching a 20-minute generated film some unfinished tracks that Gabriel had prepared.
 Gabriel selected Paul Buchanan to sing the parts of Skyboy.
 Buchanan had a "vague idea" of what the album's story was based on various storylines, titles, and characters that were placed throughout the walls of Gabriel's recording studio, where the two worked the vocal delivery for certain songs.

 On "The Tower That Ate People", Gabriel took on the role of Ion, an "industrial megalomaniac" found in the second act of the story.
 Musically the song was built around an electronic groove and a distorted flute riff.
 Gabriel deliberately chose rap as genre in the opening track "The Story of OVO" where singer Neneh Cherry and rapper Rasco narrate the story line: "I wanted to make it appeal to kids, and rap seems to be their No. 1 music these days."
 Iarla Ó Lionáird recorded the gaelic vocals on "Low Light", which also featured a ney flute and bassline played on a Nord keyboard.
 Richard Evans and Simon Emmerson contributed some of the folk music ideas that were incorporated into "Weaver's Reel".
 The closing track, "Make Tomorrow", was initially demoed during the sessions for So under the name "This Is the Road" before being substantially redeveloped for OVO.
 The original demo was later released in 2005 for members of Gabriel's fan club.